8 Fun Sex Games to Play With Your Partner

-You’re a human so you know Truth or Dare.
+You’re a human, so you know about Truth or Dare.
 The goal here is to think up a list of questions that might be helpful to better understand your partner, both in and out of the bedroom.
 Think up a list of dares that fall just outside your normal bedroom routine.
 “The options are limitless with this classic game,” says Wright.
 “Step outside of the day-to-day.”

-Naked Staring Contest
+The Naked Staring Contest